zowe/docs-site/docs/user-guide/ze-usage.md

 * **Copy data sets**: You can copy a specified data sets and memebers.
 * **Download, edit, and upload existing PDS members**: You can instantly pull data sets and data set members from the mainframe, edit them and upload back.
 * **Create and delete data sets and data set members**: Enables you to easily create and delete both data sets and their members.
-* **View and access multiple profiles simultaneously**: Enables to work with data sets from multiple profiles.
+* **View and access multiple profiles simultaneously**: Enables you to work with data sets from multiple profiles.
 * **Submit a JCL**: You can submit a jcl from a chosen data set.

 #### View data sets and use multiple filters